AndreOctavio/AirSpaceIT/README.md

-# Frontend Project for Scalable and Reliable Services Course from the University of Bologna
+# Project for Scalable and Reliable Services Course at University of Bologna

 Grade given to the project - 30/30.
-Backend is in a different repository.
+This is only the frontend developed by me, the Backend is in a different repository.

 # Getting Started with Create React App